nickshan11/dragonshell/README.md

 For background processes, the `fork()` system call was used without `waitpid()`, allowing the shell to continue accepting new commands while the background process runs independently.
 Outputs from background processes get sent to `/dev/null` to prevent outputting to stdout.

-### Testing:

-The testing process began with running the sample tests provided in the assignment description.
-These tests were used to verify the basic functionality of the shell, including built-in commands, external program execution, file redirection, piping, and signal handling.

-After the sample tests, additional edge cases were tested to ensure the robustness of the implementation.
-For example, edge cases included invalid commands, missing files for redirection, deeply nested pipelines, and handling signals like `Ctrl-C` and `Ctrl-Z` during various operations.

 ## References:

 Syscall commands from:<br>